 How to Become a Law Enforcement Officer

-With so many popular television programs revolving around crime scene investigation, prison culture and police dramas- many misconceptions of law enforcement careers are floating around.
+With so many popular television programs revolving around crime scene investigation, prison culture and police dramas; many misconceptions of law enforcement careers are floating around.
 While the shows are meant to entertain, many of them also compel viewers to become police officers, detectives and investigators.
-If you, like so many others, are interested in learn exactly what it takes to get started in law enforcement, you've found the right place.
+If you, like so many others, are interested in learning exactly what it takes to get started in law enforcement, you've found the right place.

 Like choosing any profession, it is always a good idea to research what is needed before making any quick decisions.
 Being well informed of potential career paths in law enforcement may lead you to find the jobs that offer the most stability and satisfaction.
 There are many exciting and rewarding careers in the criminal justice field, but you need to do your research to find out if law enforcement is the right field for you.

 Some aspects of law enforcement to consider when deciding if it's right for you include the specific requirements for the job, such as level of education, age requirements and physical fitness requirements.
 There are different segments of law enforcement including city, county, state and federal departments, each of which have specific requirements.
 You may also need rigorous training in firearms, laws and ethics.

 The minimum age requirements for state and local law enforcement officers can vary, but you must usually be at least 18-21 to work in law enforcement.
 Age requirements for cops can vary between municipalities and states.
 If you are looking at a federal law enforcement position, you will find that most federal applicants must be at least 23 years old with some previous experience in law enforcement.

 There may also be a maximum age requirement for some law enforcement applicants.
 For example, you must be under the age of 37 to apply to the Federal Bureau of Investigation Also, while there is not usually an applicant age limit for nonfederal officers, there is often a retirement cap, forcing officers to retire after reaching a certain age.